The Best and Worst Killer Plant Movies | Part 1

 Attack of the Killer Tomatoes revolves around a small town that is thrown into chaos when ordinary tomatoes mutate into bloodthirsty monsters.
 A team of eccentric specialists band together to stop the rampaging produce and save humanity from the absurd vegetable uprising.

 A seriously goofy parody of low-budget monster movies and American bureaucracy, this is a “bad on purpose” film that basically has one joke on display, creating similar moments from well-known movies and replacing the monster with tomatoes.
 Surprisingly, these gags don’t get old because of the many different ways they are executed.
+Similar in tone to a Zucker Brothers movie but predating Airplane, this is a fun watch for fans of satire.

 11. The Day of the Triffids